HITECHCRIME/HC_SG241_Raised_In_The_Cold/README.md

 i spill my only words to date
 it's death i hate
 it fills me with rage
-against the dying of light
-again and again
+(withness to dying light) against the dying of light again and again and again

 follow me, cradle me to the light never enough of open doors